nardew/creten/README.md

 [![](https://img.shields.io/badge/python-2.7-blue.svg)](https://www.python.org/downloads/release/python-2715/) [![](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-365/)

-_**Cr**ypto **E**xchange **T**rading **En**gine_, or **_creten_** for short, is a modern Python-based framework for developers and curious minds of all sorts helping them design, backtest and execute trading strategies in the evergrowing crypto market.
+_**Cr**ypto **E**xchange **T**rading **En**gine_, or **_creten_** for short, is a modern Python-based framework for developers and curious minds of all sorts who are after an elegant system to design, backtest and execute trading strategies in the evergrowing crypto market.

-First of all, it is important to understand that `creten` is **not** a trading bot that you install and it will make you rich, though there are many exemplary strategies bundled with the framework.
-The ultimate mission of `creten` is to equip developers with means (i.e. a framework) enabling them to quickly develop their own trading strategies, allow them to evaluate the performance via backtesting and realtime testing (paper trading) as easily as possible and once the state-of-the art strategy proves profitable, `creten` can execute it in real crypto market.
+First of all, it is important to understand that `creten` is **not** a trading bot that you install and become rich, though there are many exemplary strategies bundled with the framework.
+The ultimate mission of `creten` is to equip developers with means (a framework) enabling them to quickly develop their own trading strategies, evaluate their performance via backtesting and realtime testing (paper trading) and once the state-of-the art strategy proves profitable, execute them in real crypto market.

 ## Features

-- backtest, realtime test, trader
-- exchanges, file exchange
-- databases
+Devising a competitive trading strategy which is profitable long term and which outsmarts other participants in the market is unfortunately something that `creten` will not help you with.
+What it **will** help you with is to materialize your idea into a concise Python code, provide you with many standard and less standard technical indicators, let you test your strategy thoroughly on online or offline data, automate execution for as many currency pairs, time windows and timeframes as desirable and finally record statistics from every single run for sake of performance comparison.
+Once confidence is reached, `creten` can run as a trading bot in real market according to your strategy.

+#### Execution modes

+`creten` can run in three modes:
+1. **backtest**

+   Backtesting allows you to evaluate performance of your strategy on historical data.
+You have an option to backtest on offline data (stored in a csv file or database) or on online data downloaded from an exchange.
+The main parameters of backtest will be currency pair(s) (ETH/BTC, BTC/USDT, ADA/ETH, ...), time window of the data (arbitrary time span, the only limitation is your data source) and timeframe (from 1 minute up to 1 month).

+1. **realtime test (paper trading)**

+   Unlike backting, realtime testing consists of listening to realtime market data feed (i.e. prices of the selected currency pairs) and simulating your strategy calls under real conditions.
+This type of testing is closer to real trading than backtesting is since you have access and can react to online data, such as prices and depth, in realtime.
+The results can be sometimes significantly different from backtesting which bases your calls only on the data captured at the candle close.
+The obvious disadvantage of realtime testing is the small testing set of input data, unless you leave realtime testing running for days or weeks.

+1. **real trader**

+   The last and the most exciting mode of `creten` is the real trading where you have skin in the game.
+Real trading is similar to realtime test, only you trade with real assets.
+Make sure that you let `creten` trade according to the strategy only if it earns consistently in backtesting and realtime testing.
+There is no warranty for loss of your resources, please read *Warranty* section carefully.

+   __*Important note:*__ It goes without saying that `creten` was tested as much as possible in all three modes.
+Nevertheless, the real trading mode is currently *disabled* by default until `creten` undergoes wider testing from the community under conditions which were not initially assumed.

+#### Exchanges

-- indicators
+#### Technical indicators

-- market data
-- all order types
-- access to market data
+#### Order types

+#### Database engines

+#### Performance evaluation

+## Limitations

+No trading, no shorting, few exchanges

 ## Installation